vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 stuff is out and the body is finally healing.
 So my guess is that it's nervous sensitivity and that it should heal in another day or two.

+Update the next day: I would say my morning description generally described the day as a whole.
+By the afternoon/evening I was pretty upbeat, even though there was still some intermittent abdominal discomfort.

+### Twenty-five days later (2024-08-12)

+Notes taken in the morning: I overall had a similar experience as the previous morning, though I'd say that on the whole the pain was even less early in the morning.
+However, there was more distinctive "stomach rumble" (albeit more below the belly) after I returned from jogging and before I had my first meal.

 ## Current learnings

 I've been updating [best practices around abdominal